smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 However, the more we discussed it the more the other side seemed attractive for environments where deploying is hard or normally an after thought.
-If you think that your could benefit from being more deployment conscious, concentrating on your deployment over your project temporarily or practicing deploying more then consider starting with only your deployment before anything else.
+If you think that your project could benefit from being more deployment conscious, concentrating on your deployment over your project temporarily or practicing deploying more then consider starting with only your deployment before anything else.